Sterilite Bin Litter Box: High Sides Stop Tracking & Splash

 - Never exceed 3" litter depth: Triggers digging that overloads high walls.

 - Use only rubber mats: Foam traps litter against paws.
-Compare options in our litter mat materials guide to maximize trap rates and durability.

 - Clean weekly with 3% vinegar: Prevents odor-bonding to acrylic (tested pH-neutral efficacy).